gitlabhq/omnibus-gitlab/doc/update/index.md

 1. Select one application node as a deploy node and complete the following steps on it:

     1. Create an empty file at `/etc/gitlab/skip-auto-reconfigure`.
-This will prevent the upgrade from running `gitlab-ctl reconfigure` and automatically running database migrations:
+This prevents upgrades from running `gitlab-ctl reconfigure`, which by default automatically stops GitLab, runs all database migrations, and restarts GitLab:

         ```shell
         sudo touch /etc/gitlab/skip-auto-reconfigure